earthrover/earth_rover_localization/er_localisation/README.md

 ### Input

-The main topics published by the bag player are:
+The main published topics are:
 - `/mti/sensor/imu`: A [sensor_msgs/Imu.msg](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Imu.html) with the imu data
 - `/heading`: A [sensor_msgs/Imu.msg](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Imu.html) which reports the vehicle heading reported by the baseline between reference and attitude receiver
 - `/piksi_receiver/navsatfix_best_fix`: A [sensor_msgs/NavSatFix.msg](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/NavSatFix.html) that contains WGS 84 coordinates with best available fix at the moment (either RTK or SBAS)

 ### Nodes
-Three nodes are used on the architecture
+Used nodes on the architecture
 - `heading_listener`: In charge of traducing the vehicle heading from the baseline into ROS-compliant message to use in robot localization node
 - `navsat_transform`: Takes as input the GPS data and produces an odometry message in coordinates that are consistent with the robot’s world frame.
 More info about navsat_transform_node on [Documentation](http://docs.ros.org/kinetic/api/robot_localization/html/navsat_transform_node.html).
 - `ekf_localization`: The node is an implementation of an [Extended Kalman filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter).
 It uses an omnidirectional motion model to project the state forward in time, and corrects that projected estimate using perceived sensor data.
-Detailed information on the [Documentation](http://docs.ros.org/kinetic/api/robot_localization/html/navsat_transform_node.html). page.
+Detailed information on the [Documentation](http://docs.ros.org/kinetic/api/robot_localization/html/navsat_transform_node.html)	 page.

 ### Outputs